stripe/veneur/README.md

 Veneur also honors the same "magic" tags that the dogstatsd daemon includes in the datadog agent.
 The tag `host` will override `Hostname` in the metric and `device` will override `DeviceName`.

+#### Routing metrics

+Veneur supports specifying that metrics should only be routed to a specific metric sink, with the `veneursinkonly:<sink_name>` tag.
+The `<sink_name>` value can be any configured metric sink.
+Currently, that's `datadog`, `kafka`, `signalfx`.
+It's possible to specify multiple sink destination tags on a metric, which will cause the metric to be routed to each sink specified.

 # Configuration

 Veneur expects to have a config file supplied via `-f PATH`.
 The included `example.yaml` outlines the options: